mobiusklein/mzpeak_prototyping/README.md

   -y, --intensity-f32
           Encode the intensity values using float32
       --intensity-numpress-slof
-          Encode the intensity values using the Numpress Short Logged Float transform -i, --intensity-i32
+          Encode the intensity values using the Numpress Short Logged Float transform.
+This requires the chunked encoding.
+  -i, --intensity-i32
           Encode the intensity values as int32 instead of floats which may improve compression at the cost of the decimal component
   -z, --shuffle-mz